Analysis: Plot Analysis

-Juliet turns to her mother for help, but her mother won't do anything.
-Even worse, Juliet's Nurse tells her that she should forget Romeo and marry Paris.
-The Friar is Juliet's last hope.
-She threatens to commit suicide if he can't figure a way out of the mess that she's in.
-He comes up with a crazy plan: Juliet will drink a weird potion that will make her appear as if she's dead.
-In fact, she'll only be sleeping, and when she wakes up in her family tomb, he and Romeo will be there waiting for her.
-Juliet is so desperate that she thinks this is a good idea.
-So she drinks the potion, and the next morning her family finds her "dead."
+But Romeo has barely climbed out the window before Juliet is being forced into marriage with Paris.
+Everyone thinks this marriage is a good idea, so Juliet runs to the Friar and, um, threatens to commit suicide if he can't help her figure a way out of the mess that she's in.
+Solution?
+Juliet will drink a weird potion that will make her appear as if she's dead.
+But when she wakes up in her family tomb, he and Romeo will be there waiting for her.
+Great idea.

 When Romeo arrives at the Capulet tomb, Paris is there, mourning over his dead almost-wife.
 Paris gets in the way, so Romeo kills him.
 Then he breaks into the tomb and embraces his dead wife.
 She still looks as if she's alive, Romeo says, which almost kills the audience.
 But he has no way of knowing the truth, so he kisses Juliet farewell and drinks the poison.

 The Friar shows up about one minute too late, just in time to watch Juliet wake up from her drugged sleep.
 She immediately looks for Romeo—and finds him lying dead next to her.
 The Friar hears noise from outside, and tries to convince Juliet to run away.
 But Juliet refuses to leave Romeo's side.
 The Friar exits, and Juliet takes Romeo's dagger and stabs herself.